jmtc7/p2_rm/multimedia/images_descriptions.md

 # stage_map.png
-Top view of the 2D environment (in Stage) used for testing
+Top view of the 2D environment (in Stage) used for testing **IMPORTANT**: Inside the directory */p2_rm/multimedia/demo_servicios* a collection of the robot with serveral particles distribution, poses and local maps area available

 # gazebo_map.png
 Top view of the 3D environment built in Gazebo